-- 2.2.14 In applying paragraphs 15 to 24 of IAS 1 preparers of financial statements should be aware of the following interpretations for the public sector context: - a) references to 'present fairly' and to 'fair presentation' should be read to mean 'give a true and fair view' and 'truthful and fair presentation' to comply with the requirements of the UK Companies Act 2006; and
+- 2.2.14 In applying paragraphs 15 to 24 of IAS 1 preparers of financial statements should be aware of the following interpretations for the public sector context: - a) references to 'present fairly' and to 'fair presentation' should be read to mean 'give a true and fair view' and 'truthful and fair presentation' to comply with the requirements of the UK Companies Act 2006; and - b) in addition to naming the legislative authority for producing the accounts, the Notes to the Accounts shall disclose, in the note on accounting policies, the basis of preparation of the financial statements as being in accordance with this Manual as follows:

 "The financial statements have been prepared in accordance with the States of Jersey Financial Reporting Manual (JFReM) issued by Treasurer of the States in order to meet the requirements of the Public Finances (Jersey) Law 2005.
 The accounting policies contained in the JFReM apply International Financial Reporting Standards as adapted or interpreted for the public sector in Jersey.
-The JFReM applicable to the [financial year] financial year is based on the UK Financial Reporting Manual for the UK financial year ending March [year].
+The JFReM applicable to the [financial year] financial year is based on the UK Financial Reporting Manual for the UK financial year ending 31 March [year].

-Where the FReM permits a choice of accounting policy, the accounting policy which is judged to be most appropriate to the particular circumstances of the States of Jersey for the purpose of giving a true and fair view has been selected.
+Where the JFReM permits a choice of accounting policy, the accounting policy which is judged to be most appropriate to the particular circumstances of the States of Jersey for the purpose of giving a true and fair view has been selected.
 The particular policies adopted the States of Jersey are described below.
 They have been applied consistently in dealing with items that are considered material to the accounts."